efabless/caravel_board/README.md

 See the README for the the Nucleo automated test setup here -- https://bit.ly/3KPriWb

-## Stanford Projects
+## chipIgnite Projects (including Stanford)

-See the  README for testing projects here -- https://github.com/efabless/caravel_board/tree/main/stanford#readme
+See the  README for testing projects here -- https://github.com/efabless/caravel_board/tree/main/firmware/chipignite#readme

 ## Firmware